-The Government is stepping up its efforts to reduce the environmental impact of the vehicles we drive every day – and it’s doing this by making its MOT tests even more stringent and difficult to pass.
-As a driver, it’s important to understand what changes are being made so you don’t receive a shock when test time rolls around.
+The Government stepped up its efforts to reduce the environmental impact of the vehicles we drive every day – and it did this by making its MOT tests even more stringent and difficult to pass.
+As a driver, it is important to understand what changes were made so you don’t receive a shock when test time rolls around.

-What are the changes to the MOT in 2018?
+What were the changes to the MOT in 2018?

 1. Diesel emissions